WordPress/debug-bar/readme.txt

 When WP_DEBUG is enabled it also tracks PHP Warnings and Notices to make them easier to find.

+When SAVEQUERIES is enabled the mysql queries are tracked and displayed.

 == Upgrade Notice ==

+= 0.4 =
+Added DB Version information
+Updated PHP Warning and Notice tracking so that multiple different errors on the same line are tracked Compatibility updates for trunk

 = 0.3 =
 Added WordPress Query infomation